Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 From the end users POV, they expect to click on an icon on their desktop or start menu, and have an app pop up.
 That is exactly what they get, it's just that the app, and/or the desktop, is running remotely.
 Each user's desktop, data, and app's are isolated from each other, and when delivered through the relevant client app the experience can be identical to running the environment locally.

-While virtual desktop solutions have been available for a while, and can be created manually with on-premise technologies, doing so can be very challenging, with complex requirements and significant administrative overhead.
-AVD simplifies and streamlines the process by automating many of the requirements and configuration.
+While virtual desktop solutions have been available for a while, they can be created manually with on-premise technologies.
+But doing so can be very challenging, with complex requirements and significant administrative overhead.
+AVD simplifies and streamlines the process by automating much of the configuration.
 Additionally, AVD can be cost effective compared to deploying a whole computer per person, as a single or cluster of VMs can deliver virtualised desktops and apps to many different users simultaneously.

 ## Azure containers